 Here I fling my bling, like an immodest peacock.
-But what else can I do with all this artsy stuff?
-Keep it in a binder that will be hauled away by the garbage truck after I die?
+But why keep all this artsy stuff in boxes that will be hauled away by a garbage truck after I die.

 On top of that pile was an old edition of Henry James’s tales.
 “I have a similar edition sitting on my shelf,” I thought.

-I know everybody dies sometime (duh), but that book—orphaned from its owner and now smeared with sauce from some neighbor’s leftover pizza—was a chilling reminder of what happens to your possessions after you blow out your last breath.
+I know everybody dies sometime (duh), but that book—orphaned from its owner and now smeared with leftover pizza sauce—was a reminder of what happens to your possessions after you stop breathing.

-This digital forum, laura.graphics, can be deleted, but at least it can’t be tossed in a smelly analog dumpster.
-So here is where words and images love each other and work together, if you want to watch.
+This digital forum, laura.graphics, can be deleted, but at least it won’t be tossed in a smelly analog dumpster.
+And, if you want to explore, this is where words and images love each other and work together.